Solar Reflectance Index (S.R.I.) Test Reports to ASTM E1980-01

 Solar reflectance index (SRI), is another measurement beginning to get some attention as a numerical expression of a coating’s overall ability to reject solar heat.

-Total Solar Reflectance (T.S.R.) figures are expressed as a percentage falling between 0% and 100% dependant on a product’s Total Solar Reflectance as tested to ASTM C-1549 or ASTM E-903.
+Total Solar Reflectance (T.S.R.) figures are expressed as a percentage falling between 0% and 100% dependent on a product’s Total Solar Reflectance as tested to ASTM C-1549 or ASTM E-903.

 Emissivity or (Infrared emittance), is a measure of the ability of a surface to shed some of its heat in the form of infrared radiation away from the surface.
 The results from tests conducted to ASTM C-1371, express the emittance value as a percentage falling between 0% and 100% depending on the product’s performance.